Build robust marketing campaigns on Marketo using rich customer data from your data warehouse

 - Base URL

-To find the Client ID and Secret, navigate to Admin > LaunchPoint in your Marketo account and select a service.
+To find the Client ID and Secret, navigate to Admin > LaunchPoint in your Marketo account and select the service you created for Hightouch.

 https:// and before

 Once you've set up your Marketo destination and have a model to pull data from, you can set up your sync configuration to begin syncing data.
 Go to the Syncs overview page and click the Add sync button to begin.
 Then, select the relevant model and the Marketo destination you want to sync to.

 Hightouch supports syncing to both standard and custom Marketo objects.
 The standard objects that Hightouch supports are:

 You can match rows from your model to objects in Marketo on any column in your model and certain fields in Marketo.
 The available fields for matching depend on the object.
 To avoid duplications or other data issues, it's imperative to choose a column with unique values.
 Refer to the record matching docs for more information.

 Hightouch lets you sync object fields via field mapping.
 You can map data from any of your model columns to an object's default fields.
 Ensure your model columns data types match the data types of the fields you want to sync to.